Anne Olivier Bell: Early life

 Anne Olivier Popham was born in London to Arthur Popham, an expert in Italian art, and Brynhild, daughter of Sydney Olivier, 1st Baron Olivier and a cousin of Laurence Olivier.

-Anne had two brothers.
+Anne Popham had two brothers.
 Her parents divorced in 1924.
 After her mother's remarriage to F. R. G. N. Sherrard, she moved with them to Dorset.
 Her mother had three more children with Sherrard.

-Anne's mother died in 1935, after which she lived with her father.
+Anne Pophams's mother died in 1935, after which she lived with her father.
 She attended St Paul's Girls' School, then went to Germany to train as an opera singer.
 Unsuccessful in this, she returned to London to join the Central School of Speech and Drama.
 Her audition for the Royal Albert Hall failed, and she enrolled at the Courtauld Institute.

-In 1937 she was in Paris for the World's Fair, where she met and had a relationship with Graham Bell.
+In 1937, she was in Paris for the World's Fair, where she met and had a relationship with Graham Bell.
 He painted a portrait of her, which is now at the Tate Museum.

-After the Second World War, Anne met Quentin Bell, who asked her to model for him.
+After the Second World War, Popham met Quentin Bell, who asked her to model for him.
 They married in 1952.
 In 1967, they moved to Cobbe Place in Beddingham, when Bell was made Professor of Art History and Theory at the University of Sussex.
 The couple had three children, two daughters and a son.

 Career

 Second World War

-Anne was compiling a study of Rubens as a research associate of a German historian in London when the war broke out.
+Popham was compiling a study of Rubens as a research associate of a German historian in London when the war broke out.
 Her employer was interned and she joined the Ministry of Information, working with Laurie Lee.
 She was a research assistant in the photographs division and then in the publications department, where she published documentation on the British war effort.
 She was also an air raid warden in London.

-In 1945, Anne became one of the Monuments Men, seeking to prevent the destruction of cultural artefacts in Germany, and to restore artworks stolen by the Nazis.
+In 1945, Popham became one of the Monuments Men, seeking to prevent the destruction of cultural artefacts in Germany, and to restore artworks stolen by the Nazis.
 She travelled to Bünde, the only female member of the programme and the only civilian, albeit with a rank of major.
 While the men sought out hidden art, she was responsible for organisation and documentation.

-Anne invited Franz Wolff-Metternich, a curator of historical monuments and an art professor, to the officers' club.
+Popham invited Franz Wolff-Metternich, a curator of historical monuments and an art professor, to the officers' club.
 She wanted to discuss the restitution of stolen artworks to museums, but her colleagues refused to dine with him.
 She was to become unpopular with her colleagues for her willingness to socialise with the Germans.

-Anne's diaries of her time with the Monument Men are now at the Imperial War Museum archives.
+Anne Bell's diaries of her time with the Monument Men are now at the Imperial War Museum archives.

 A detailed wartime biography of Maj.
 Anne Bell's contribution to the MFAA, as well as her pre and post war life, is maintained by the Monuments Men Foundation for the Preservation of Art.

 Arts Council

-Anne joined the Arts Council in 1947.
+Anne Popham joined the Arts Council in 1947.
 She was responsible for the publication of exhibition catalogues.
 She also escorted paintings from the Alte Pinakothek in Munich for an exhibition at the National Gallery, London.